julissa-zavala/portfolio-site/README.md

-A portfolio website I was hired to build by a UX designer.
+I was hired by a UX designer to build their portfolio website.

 Check it out at: www.julissazavala.com